mozilla-services/lua_sandbox/docs/heka/heka_json.md

 ```
 *Arguments*
-* value (lightuserdata) - optional, when not specified the function is applied to document
+* value (lightuserdata, nil) - optional, when not specified the function is applied to document
+  (accepts nil for easier nesting without having to test the inner expression)

 *Return*
-* size (number) - Number of element in an array/object or the length of the string.
+* size (number, nil) - Number of element in an array/object or the length of the string.
   Throws an error on numeric, boolean and null types.

 #### make_field